CloudLabsAI-Azure/Cloud-Native-Application/labguide/MS-SPL-Build Docker Images for the Application.md

    ![](media/ex1-acr2.png)

-1. Now login to ACR using the below command, please update ACR password value in the below command.
-You should be able to see that output below in the screenshot.
-Make sure to replace the `[password]` with the copied container registry password which you have copied in the previous step in the below command.
+1. Now, log in to ACR using the command below.
+Please update the ACR password value in the command below.
+You should be able to see the output below in the screenshot.
+Make sure to replace the `[password]` with the copied container registry password, which you have copied in the previous step in the below command.

     ```
     docker login contosotradersacr<inject key="DeploymentID" enableCopy="true"/>.azurecr.io -u contosotradersacr<inject key="DeploymentID" enableCopy="true"/> -p [password]